yguitton/training-material/topics/proteomics/tutorials/bioconductor-scp/tutorial.md

 >
 {: .hands_on}

+> <warning-title>Warning: Do not run the bioconductor-scp tool yet!</warning-title>
+> We will learn and set the remaining tool parameters in the next steps of the tutorial.
+Once we set all the parameters, we will run the tool.
+{: .warning}

 ## PSMs filtering

 At the level of PSMs we will perform the first round of quality control filtering.
 Firstly, we will remove the contaminant proteins, which are denoted by the `Reverse` and `Potential.contaminant` columns.
 Next we set the threshold for the `Parent ion fraction (PIF)`: PIF indicates the fraction the target peak makes up of the total intensity in the inclusion window, so it is an indicator of the purity of a spectrum.